cdwimer/Getting-and-Cleaning-Data-Project/read_me.md

 # Getting and Cleaning Data: Week 4 Project for Coursera JHU Getting and Cleaning Data Class

-#### This repository is a cdwimer submission for Getting and Cleaning Data course project.
+#### This repository is a submission for Getting and Cleaning Data course project.
 It contains instructions detailing how to run analysis on the Human Activity Recognition Using Smartphones dataset.

 ## Dataset
 [Human Activity Recognition Using Smartphones](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) obtained from the following website: